TIFF movie review: Provocative 'Dumb Money' explains, dramatizes GameStop stock - UPI.com

 Another important aspect of the GameStop saga is that it coincides with the emergence of online stock trading platforms that allow individuals to buy and sell without paying fees to brokers.
 Most of these GameStop investors couldn't afford a stock broker.

 Robinhood CEOs Vlad Tenev (Sebastian Stan) and Baiju Bhatt (Rushi Kota) are represented in Dumb Money.
-When a reporter asks them how they can afford to run a site that's charging no feeds, the answer suggests it's far from a free market.
+When a reporter asks them how they can afford to run a site that's charging no feeds, the answer suggests potential conflicts of interest.

-Vlad and Baiju reveal that a subsidiary of the Citadel hedge fund facilitates Robinhood trades and covers the costs.

-The film doesn't explicitly call out this conflict of interest, but it's enough to suggest Citadel pays for regular people's trades because it benefits their investments to keep people driving stock prices up and down.
-Eventually, that bill comes due too.

 At one point, the investors succeeded in driving up GameStop stock to hundreds of dollars in value.
 So, why didn't they sell then?